learn-static/hist-320/content/2-dh.md

 ### Text as Data

 To undertake the text analysis we'll be doing in this course, we need to think of our texts as data, or as information that can be separated, organized, and analyzed.
-In the case of this project, we have two "types" of historical political texts: 20th century State of the Union Addresses and Party Platforms.
+In the case of this project, we have two "types" of historical political texts: 20th-century State of the Union Addresses and Party Platforms.
 Each "type" of text is considered a "body," or "corpus" (plural: "corpora"), which can then be split into smaller "documents," or individual texts within the corpus.
 In the case of our research for this course, we're delineating each individual address as a separate document within the State of the Union corpus, and each Party Platform as a separate document within the Party Platform corpus.

-We've already separated the corpora into documents along these lines View each document as an individual text files on GitHub:
+We've already separated the corpora into documents along these lines.
+View each document as an individual text files on GitHub:
 - [State of the Union texts](https://github.com/learn-static/text-analysis/tree/main/_data/state-of-the-union/txt){:target='_blank' rel='noopener'}
 - [Party Platforms](https://github.com/learn-static/text-analysis/tree/main/_data/party-platforms/txt){:target='_blank' rel='noopener'}